Drug Addiction Treatment and Rehab Programs in Colorado

 5. You’ve tried to quit before and unsuccessful.

 Lots of people try to quit taking drugs on your own, with a self-help group or even an out-patient treatment program.
 If you have tried to quit and failed, you may need the more rigorous treatment and care that comes with a residential rehab program.

 If you have a problem with drug abuse, our residential treatment program can help.
-During rehab, you live at our facility full-time and receive 24-hour care and supervision from our staff of dedicated professionals.
+During drug rehab, you live at our facility full-time and receive 24-hour care and supervision from our staff of dedicated professionals.
 Advantages of drug addiction treatment in a residential program include:

-In addition to our residential treatment program, we offer intensive outpatient and partial hospitalization programs for drug rehabilitation that may be right for you.
+In addition to our residential treatment program, we offer intensive outpatient and partial hospitalization programs for drug rehab that may be right for you.
 In these programs, you receive regular treatment at our recovery center while returning home in the evenings.